 I recommend everybody who has lost a job or who is transitioning to a new job to rollover their 401(k) into an IRA due to an increased selection of investments, lower expenses, and more flexibility.
 Just be honest with yourself in understanding your own risk tolerance and gambling tendencies.
 Make no mistake that the stock market is the world’s largest casino.
 There’s a reason why vernacular such as “making a bet on XYZ stock” exists.
 Nobody knows the future, but we can all make educated investment decisions.

 Please continue to do your best and max out your 401(k)s and IRAs in the meantime.
+The contribution limit has gone up to $18,000 for 2015.
 You will surprise yourself by how quickly your contributions add up over time!

 WEALTH BUILDING RECOMMENDATION: